 - Schedule the date and time for your child’s baptism.

-Your child needs two godparents – at least one must be over 16 years of age, confirmed and a practising Catholic.
+Your child needs two godparents – at least one must be a confirmed and practising Catholic.

 If you live out of Kerikeri, you may have your child baptised here (e.g. if you are visiting parents or family here) but you need to: